Rich in heritage and history, Keith – The first ‘Scots Toun‘ is the eastern gateway to Moray Speyside.

 Step back in time and visit Keith – Explore the charm and character of its historic stone buildings and structures like the Auld Brig over the River Isla.
 Stop and play in the parks and green spaces.
 Enjoy the freedom to roam along the enchanting river and woodland paths.

 This ‘Scots Toun’ is perfectly placed to enjoy the best of Moray Speyside.
 The Keith that we know and love today is the amalgamation of three separate communities: Old Town, New Keith and Fife Keith.

-The historic Linn Bridge is perfectly positioned over Linn Falls.
-At the foot of the falls you will also find the Linn Pot where locals used to drown witches.
+The historic Linn Bridge is perfectly positioned over the River Isla.
+On the river, you will also find the Linn Pot where, historically, locals used to drown witches.

 Head over to the cemetery in Old Town where you can spot the Auld Brig.
 This ancient stone bridge is over 400 years old.
 Follow the A96 up the hill, past the historic train station, is the St Rufus Church.
 The church is an early nineteenth-century Gothic Church.

 Keith has a long history with railway lines and one of the most important lines was formerly the whisky line from Keith to Dufftown.
 You can still explore the line and hop on the Keith & Dufftown Railway.
 Travel 11 miles, in one of Scotland’s most historic wagons, to Dufftown – the Malt Whisky Capital of the World.